Athletics and Club Sports

 How and when athletic competitions will resume is yet to be determined.
 Boise State officials will work with the NCAA, the Mountain West Conference and health experts to make these decisions when we can.

 Boise State is proud that campus is one of the best and best-used meeting spots in Idaho.
 But our highest priority is always students — and we will need as much space as we can for classrooms that can accommodate the physical distancing needed to keep students safe.
-Even ExtraMile Arena will house classes this fall.
+Even ExtraMile Arena will house classes this spring.

 - All university and student events will be evaluated on a case-by-case basis as safety measures, room and staff availability, and other factors are taken into account.

 - Athletic fields, volleyball and other courts are closed to any outside groups.
 The only activities allowed at these facilities are practices or events scheduled by athletics or campus recreation.

 University guidelines will generally apply to student athletes in the same manner as all other students.
 Additionally: